Events

 WITH CONNIE CLEVELAND

-Connie Cleveland is an internationally recognized dog trainer who offers specialized weekend training seminars to competitive obedience competitors around the country and overseas.
+Connie Cleveland is an internationally recognized dog trainer who offers specialized weekend training seminars to competitive obedience competitors around the USA and internationally.

 Connie's seminars focus on understanding how dogs learn and clear communication.
 She is passionate about helping people at all levels of the sport.